 - Exposure to corrosive or abrasive materials

-Worn tires, or those with fissures, can easily cause your car to shake while driving, in which case you should replace them immediately.
+Worn tires, or those with cracks, can easily cause your car to shake while driving, in which case you should replace them promptly.
 Otherwise, you are putting yourself and those around you in danger by continuing to drive on the tires.

 The Brakes Need Servicing